ae-proton/sandcastlex/README.md

 ## 4. I am skeleton, and I lost my weapons!
 You are skeleton because you died last wave.
-As a skeleton, You must surivive 180 seconds (3 minutes) without dying.\
+As a skeleton, You must surivive 180 seconds (3 minutes) without dying to get your stuff back.\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>If you survive</b>: you will be changed into human again with your <b>weapons back<b>\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<b>If you die</b>: you will <b>loose your weapons</b>